 This article explains everything you need to know about shift policies and how they affect your shifts.

-When to Configure Shift Policies
+How to Configure Shift Policies

 While creating a shift, before saving it.